Are you one of 100,000+ women missing out on £1,000s of state pension?

 How to check if you're owed and claim your payout

-To check if you have been underpaid and are owed, contact the Pension Service and ask about your situation (also do this if you fall under any other category, but want to be sure you will get what you're due).
+If you've been affected by issues 2, 3, 4 or 5 you'll need to contact the Pension Service to see if you've been underpaid and are owed.
+(You can also do this if you fall under any other category, but want to be sure you'll get what you're due).
 You can:

 • Or write to: